testpress/developer.testpress.in/source/includes/_attempts.md

 Parameter | Description
 --------- | -----------
-id | The unique id of the attempt to be end
+id | The unique id of the attempt to end

 ## Get attempt questions